Hearing that you have a recurrence of stomach cancer is always devastating news.

 You think that you have beaten the disease, only to be told that it is back.

 If stomach cancer recurs after gastrectomy it signals a new phase in your illness as your chances of survival are drastically reduced.

 You have now reached stage 4 disease with a 5 year survival rate of only 4%.

 So, how do you know you have got a recurrence?

-Initially there may be no symptoms to suggest recurrence of stomach cancer and its quite dependent on where the cancer recurs.
+Initially there may be no symptoms to suggest recurrence of stomach cancer and its quite dependent on where the tumor recurs.

 The main sites of are: